Kenilworth, Queensland: History

 Kenilworth Baptist Church was built from timber in 1937.
 It was officially opened on Sunday 1 August 1937.
 It is no longer operating and the church building is no longer extant.
 It was at 31 Elizabeth Street.

 St John Bosco Roman Catholic Church was built from timber in 1938.
-It was opened by Archibishop James Duhig on Sunday 10 April 1938 on a piece of land donated by Mr C. Sharry on the top of a hill overlooking the town.
+It was opened by Archbishop James Duhig on Sunday 10 April 1938 on a piece of land donated by Mr C. Sharry on the top of a hill overlooking the town.
 It was dedicated to Saint John Bosco.

 The Kenilworth Cheese Factory was originally opened in 1952 by the Kraft Foods Inc. It was purchased from the Kraft Corporation in 1990 by a group of former employees.
 Today it has retitled its name to Kenilworth Dairies.

 St Luke's Anglican Church was built from timber in 1954.
 The foundation stone was laid on Saturday 19 June 1954.
 It opened in 1955.

 The Kenilworth Library opened in 1986 with a major refurbishment in 2000.